OpenBB-finance/OpenBB/website/content/terminal/scripts/_index.md

 /
 ```

-## Executing Scripts
+## Executing a script
 By going to the main menu as depicted below (accessible with `home`), the <a href="https://openbb-finance.github.io/OpenBBTerminal/scripts/exe" target="_blank">exe</a>
 command can be used.
 With this command you can run any `.openbb` script.
 These scripts are located where the application is located inside the routines folder.

 ![Routine Exe OpenBB Terminal](https://user-images.githubusercontent.com/46355364/174588513-5c52ea20-548a-4c2b-a4c1-6054e2d71786.png)